-You could take more Ecstasy at this point, which a lot of people do.
+You could take more ecstasy at this point, which a lot of people do.
 However, this usually doesn’t work.
 You can’t just take more ecstasy to regain the ecstasy feeling.
 Why?
-Because the ecstasy feeling is really a “serotonin feeling" and you currently don’t have enough serotonin left.
+Because the ecstasy feeling is really a “serotonin feeling,” and you currently don’t have enough serotonin left.
 (It takes time for your brain to build up more, which we will be discussing soon.)
 Of course, if you took a lower-than-normal dose, you may not have released most of your serotonin, in which case you may feel the effects come on again if you take more.
 However, you cannot keep doing this repeatedly all night long.
-There will come a point (sooner rather than later) when you have depleted your serotonin levels so much that taking more Ecstasy will not work.
+There will come a point (sooner rather than later) when you have depleted your serotonin levels so much that taking more ecstasy will not work.

 Coming down some more

-Some people at this point are tempted to take more Ecstasy, because the contrast between how they were feeling an hour earlier and how they feel now is so extreme.
+Some people at this point are tempted to take more ecstasy because the contrast between how they were feeling an hour earlier and how they feel now is so extreme.
 But when they take more, it doesn’t work.
-While it may give the user a little more energy (i.e increase the speediness), they won’t recapture the empathy and other desirable MDMA effects.
-Remember, Ecstasy releases (and then depletes) the serotonin that you already have.
+While it may give the user a little more energy (i.e., increase the speediness), they won’t recapture the empathy and other desirable MDMA effects.
+Remember, ecstasy releases (and then depletes) the serotonin that you already have.
 It doesn’t cause more serotonin to be created.

 Yes.
-MDMA use can lead to temporary yet prolonged periods of depression.
+MDMA use can lead to temporary yet prolonged periods of depression, for a few pharmacological reasons.
 Perpetually low serotonin levels resulting from weekly MDMA use is one of these reasons.
 If you take ecstasy on a regular basis, you may be releasing and depleting your serotonin before it has a chance to fully replenish itself.
 This means you will be operating on lower-than-normal serotonin levels most of the time, and this can lead to depression.

-Another reason you can get depressed has to do with "receptor downgrading," which we will be discussing soon.
-How does your brain make serotonin in the first place, and why does it take so long for it to replenish its stores after they have been depleted by MDMA?

-The most probable cause of ecstasy-related depression.The brain is built to adapt to changing circumstances.
+Another reason you can become depressed after using MDMA frequently has to do with the down-regulation of serotonin receptors.
+What does this mean?
+Well, the brain is built to adapt to changing circumstances.
 One of the ways your brain adapts is through the up-and-down regulation of receptors.
-What this means is that if your serotonin receptors get hyper-activated by serotonin molecules, they may retreat into the membrane of the dendrite, essentially shutting themselves down for a while.
-One theory says they do this in order to avoid getting damaged from over-stimulation.
+So if your serotonin receptors get hyper-activated by serotonin molecules, they may retreat into the membrane of the dendrite, essentially shutting themselves down for a while.
+One theory says that they do this in order to avoid getting damaged from over-stimulation.
 Another theory says that it is just a way for your brain to maintain a balanced, normal state.
 Whichever one of these theories is true, it has been proven conclusively that serotonin receptors will down-regulate over time if bombarded with large amounts of serotonin.

 Part II: Neurotoxicity

 This next section of the slideshow deals with MDMA neurotoxicity.
 If you have understood everything so far, you should have no trouble with this section.
-When you are through, you may want to read "the short answer" on the neurotoxicity page of our site.
-It contains a more overall analysis.The current theory
+When you are through, you may want to read our page, Is MDMA Neurotoxic?, which contains a deeper analysis.

-After MDMA depletes serotonin, the reuptake transporters are left vacant and exposed.
+The most current theory of how MDMA causes neurotoxic damage in laboratory animals goes like this: After MDMA depletes serotonin, the reuptake transporters are left vacant and exposed.
 When this happens, dopamine enters the transporter and gets taken up into the serotonin axon, where it isn’t supposed to be.
-Studies have shown that dopamine itself is toxic to serotonin cells.
-But if that weren't enough, MAO comes along and breaks it down into hydrogen peroxide.
-The hydrogen peroxide then “oxidizes” certain parts of the cell which don’t normally get oxidized (“oxidize,” as used here, basically means to break down with oxygen).
+Studies have shown that dopamine is toxic to serotonin cells, and this toxicity increases when MAO breaks down the dopamine into hydrogen peroxide.
+The hydrogen peroxide then “oxidizes” certain parts of the cell, which don’t normally get oxidized (“oxidize,” as used here, basically means to break down with oxygen).
 Researchers sometimes refer to this as oxidative stress.

 How did they come up with this theory?
-And is there evidence for it?
+And, is there evidence for it?

 Prozac Prevents MDMA Neurotoxicity in Animals